aminaslami/Heart-Disease-EDA-Machine-Learning/README.md

   6. Communication: EDA provides a way to communicate insights about the dataset to stakeholders or team members effectively.
 Visualizations created during EDA can be powerful tools for conveying complex information in a clear and intuitive manner.

+**Overall, EDA is a critical first step in the machine learning pipeline, helping you to understand your data better and make informed decisions throughout the modeling process.
+**
 -----------------------------------------------------------------------------
 #### Heart Disease EDA with 7 Machine Learning